Great Book, Inspiring Author

 On the one hand, you have to admit that $4.97 kitchen utensils is kind of amazing for customers; who get the most value out of Wal-Mart not even the CEO gets as much value as customers (in aggregate).
 CEOs typically only get about 1% of the total revenue that they orchestrated.
 And also, consider how executive compensation works, you’d be insane to work at Wal-Mart if a similar role paid more for the same amount of work.
 On the other hand, the actual low function roles of stocking shelves, directing customers to the checkout etc etc, are paid not so well…it’s a frustrating reality!
 Salary capping would likely led to creative ways of rewarding C-suite executives so the reality is success rewards the successful over time.
 Would customers like to pay $6.97 for utensils or $4.97?
 Salaries are expensive and the value that Wal-Mart brings is mostly in low prices, democratizing the utensils!
 Everyone can afford them.

 While reality is more complex, the fact that Warren’s mother was poorly paid is a kind of injustice; being paid to work while others sit planning operations, increasing shareholder value over employee value, it does (on the surface) make for a very compelling story.
 Why should someone, who’s parents paid for school no doubt, get paid more than someone who didn’t get the education needed to progress?
-I guess being intellectually free means releasing your mind for ideology, which means you can consider the reality of scarcity in economic terms.
+I guess being intellectually free means releasing your mind from ideology, which means you can consider the reality of scarcity in economic terms…the way things are now, not the way we want creatively imagine things should be without doing the hard math and the dismal economics.
 Thinking freely, you have to then ask what are the available/future solutions against low wage employment?
 Did Elizabeth Warren’s mom consider moving to another town to get a better job?
 Yes, but she made other choices.
 Schooling?
 Not something she pursued.
-So, if the solution Warren proposes is to hinder innovation and economic development, then those solutions have hidden costs.
-Why should bureaucrats decide which businesses thrive and which die?
+So, if the solution Warren proposes is to hinder innovation and economic development, then we have to be honest about hindering innovation and economics development have hidden costs.
+Why should civil servants decide which businesses thrive and which die?
 Does it have to be that businesses are bad, and workers are good?
-Sometimes, this book reads that way.
-A thriving middle-class creates the customers that Wal-Mart needs, the job creators aren’t just the entrepreneurs but the middle class people themselves so it’s important that Sam Walton and others not forget who is the real job creator (alongside the enrepreneur).
-Honestly, I was a bit surprise that Elizabeth’s solutions are lacking in depth perhaps because lawyers aren’t in the creative problem solving business OR more probably because she needs to stay strategically vague on policy so that she can campaign in 2020 without giving away her negotiation positions upfront, too early.
+Sometimes this book reads that way.
+A thriving middle-class creates the customers that Wal-Mart needs, the job creators aren’t just the entrepreneurs but the middle class people themselves so it’s important that Sam Walton and others not forget who is the real job creator (alongside the entrepreneur).
+Honestly, I was a bit surprised that Elizabeth’s solutions are lacking in depth perhaps because lawyers aren’t in the creative problem solving business (my stereotypical: on-a-bell-curve-average) OR more probably because she needs to stay strategically vague (constructively-ambiguous) on policy so that she can campaign in 2020 without giving away her negotiation positions upfront, too early.

 Side Note: I can still enjoy her message without agreeing with everything right?
 And I should be allowed to point out that it’s lacking in certain areas?
 Well, political parties do not allow you to criticize the boss.
 I however am intellectually free.